civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 60

-  **(1)** The **Regulator** may issue **petroleum-related** interests in respect of any portion of the offshore area in accordance with this Part and the regulations.
+  **(1)** The Regulator may issue petroleum-related interests in respect of any portion of the offshore area in accordance with this Part and the regulations.

-  **(2)** The issuance of **a petroleum-related** interest by the **Regulator** is subject to sections 32 to 37 unless the interest is issued **under** subsection 76(1) or paragraph 84(1)(a).
+  **(2)** The issuance of a petroleum-related interest by the Regulator is subject to sections 32 to 37 unless the interest is issued under subsection 76(1) or paragraph 84(1)(a).

-  **(3)** Subject to subsection (4), the application of any **petroleum-related** interest may be restricted to geological formations and to substances specified in the interest.
+  **(3)** Subject to subsection (4), the application of any petroleum-related interest may be restricted to geological formations and to substances specified in the interest.

-  **(4)** Subsection (3) does not apply to any **petroleum-related** interest
+  **(4)** Subsection (3) does not apply to any petroleum-related interest

     that is in force or in respect of which negotiations were completed before or on the coming into force of this section in relation to any portion of the offshore area; or

-    that immediately succeeds an interest referred to in paragraph (a) in relation to that portion of the offshore area **if** that portion was not a Crown reserve area on the expiration of the interest referred to in paragraph (a).

-> **Explanatory Note**:
-> Existing text of section 60:
-> *Existing Text*:
-> > The Board may issue interests in respect of any portion of the offshore area in accordance with this Part and the regulations.
-> > The issuance of an interest by the Board is subject to sections 32 to 37 unless the interest is issued pursuant to subsection 76(1) or paragraph 84(1)(a).
-> > Subject to subsection (4), the application of any interest may be restricted to such geological formations and to such substances as may be specified in the interest.
-> > Subsection (3) does not apply to any interest
-> > that is in force or in respect of which negotiations were completed before or on the coming into force of this section in relation to any portion of the offshore area; or
-> > that immediately succeeds an interest referred to in paragraph (a) in relation to that portion of the offshore area where that portion was not a Crown reserve area on the expiration of the interest referred to in paragraph (a).
+    that immediately succeeds an interest referred to in paragraph (a) in relation to that portion of the offshore area if that portion was not a Crown reserve area on the expiration of the interest referred to in paragraph (a).

 ### Section 140